sathvikareddy2003/dynamic-lottery-game/README.md

 ##  Features

+✔️<b>Responsive Design</b> - Media queries ensure optimal viewing across devices.

-✔️<b>50 Lottery Boxes</b> - Each box has a unique number and a prize
+✔️<b>50 Lottery Boxes</b> - Each box has a unique number and a prize.

 ✔️<b> Random Selection</b> - The game randomly picks a number when the user clicks the button.